KelvinHere/Yoga_Milestone_4/testing.md

 ### **Creating Unit Tests**

-- Follow [Running unit tests from the console](#running-unit-tests-from-the-console) to create a local deployment of the app.
+- Follow [Running unit tests](#running-unit-tests) to create a local deployment of the app.
 - In settings.py set `RUNNING_UNIT_TESTS` to true, this will disable a view to allow fixtures to be loaded properly.
 - Create your unit tests in the app you want to test, for example lessons.tests.test_mynewtests.py
 - Run the tests with `python3 manage.py test` to run the full test suite, or `python3 manage.py test lessons.tests.test_mynewtest` for just the example above.